 "Elsa and Clive, two young rebellious scientists, defy legal and ethical boundaries and forge ahead with a dangerous experiment: splicing together human and animal DNA to create a new organism.
 Named "Dren", the creature rapidly develops from a deformed female infant into a beautiful but dangerous winged human-chimera, who forges a bond with both of her creators - only to have that bond turn deadly."

 So what are the fanboys on about?
-Well, it's all about the creature, Dren ("Nerd" backwards!), that gets produced from this gene-splicing experiment.
-She's a girl and she's sort of pretty so that's enough for some people.
+Well, it's all about the creature, Dren ("Nerd" backwards!), who gets produced from this gene-splicing experiment.
+She's a girl, and she's sort of pretty, so that's enough for some people.
 Yeah, you get to see her nude too.
 Whoopity-do!
-Without giving too much away she has sex with her "father" and "mother" too.
-Yeah, so that really did give it away but that will be the only reason anyone will want to watch this film in the first place.
+Without giving too much away, she later has sex with her "father" and "mother".
+Yeah, okay, so that really did give it away, but that will be the only reason anyone will want to watch this film in the first place.
 It's not as if I've told you how and why.

-I suppose the acting is pretty good even if the characters aren't all that likeable.
-The practical effects look good as well but, without checking in to it too much, there seemed to be a lot of CGI too.
-I might be mistaken about this but I really don't see how else some bits were accomplished.
+I suppose the acting is competent even if the characters aren't all that likeable.
+The practical effects look good as well, but without checking in to it, there seems to be a lot of CGI too.
+I might be mistaken about this, but I really don't see how else some bits were accomplished.

 The story itself is, as you've gathered, about scientists playing God and getting their just deserts in the end.
 Maybe there's a moral message in there, maybe not.
-There's certainly some outright satire there about corrupt corporations but that will probably be wasted on most people who just want to see "the creature".
-I noticed it and it made me a little bit angry.
+There's certainly some outright satire about corrupt corporations, but that will probably be wasted on most people who just want to see "the creature".
+I noticed it, and it made me a little bit angry.
 I only wanted to see the creature too.

-Anyway, the bottom line is that it isn't a horrible film but it is very derivative and not the "saviour of the horror genre" in any way.
-It's worth a rental but it's not something I would ever want to watch again.
+Anyway, the bottom line is that "Splice" isn't a horrible film, but it's very derivative and not the "saviour of the horror genre" in any way.
+It's worth a rental, and maybe a purchase, but it's not something I would ever want to watch again.